copart-internship/copart-internship.github.io/index.md

 ## Coding Exercises - Problem statements

-### Most Appropriate Facility  (Complex)
+### Most Appropriate Facility  (Complex) (100 points)
 #### The Problem:
 Given a request payload that contains a US zip code and a Customer ID, figure out the Closest Copart facility based on specific rules for a Customer.
 Think inclusion and exclusion rules.
 1. Use a DB where appropriate.
 2. Use any rules based engine where appropriate
 3. Use any API as you see appropriate
-4. You can get a list of copart yards/facilities from our [website](https://www.copart.com/locationsList/)
+4. You can get a list of copart yards/facilities from our [website](https://www.copart.com/locationsList/) *Cannot use locations from zip_code_states.csv
 5. Sample Rules.xls file is added to the Repo.
 There are no limit to number of Rules.
+The rules can be added to the xls and the system must be able to handle it.

 - - -

-### JS Library/framework* based - Nested ListView (Simple)
+### JS Library/framework* based - Nested ListView (Simple) (10 points)
 #### The Problem:
 JS based ListView - Must have multiple Nested list views - (eg) Countries, States, Cities.
 1. Single JSON response vs Multiple JSON response - Showcase both.